 More transparency, control and responsibilityMiFID 2 applies to securities accounts, setting out more stringent regulations that aim to strengthen investor protections.
 It aims to govern the services rendered to these investors, improving their profiling and ensuring the suitability of investment recommendations, as well as the transparency of transactions and their associated costs.
 In this way, investors benefit from improved support and gain a more detailed understanding of their investment.

 MiFID 2 ensures the highest level of service, as well as traceability of transactions and training for private bankers.
 These rules concern all European Union countries, and they apply to any financial instrument advice, excluding life insurance.

 Since the 2007-2011 financial crisis, investors have faced tremendous uncertainty combined with low performance, higher volatility and a general lack of confidence.
 With MiFID 2, the European regulator aims to restore this confidence by increasing transparency, control and responsibility when investing.
 The directive follows MiFID 1 (2007), which ended the monopoly of market companies and allowed competition in stock markets, where orders are executed.

-“One of the directive’s major impacts is that we will now be able to ensure that clients with the right profile will invest in the right product, at the right price” says Olivier Maugarny, Head of Offering and Sales & Marketing Transversal Mission at BNP Paribas Wealth Management.
+“One of the directive’s major impacts is that we will now be able to ensure that clients with the right profile will invest in the right product, at the right price” says Olivier Maugarny, Head of Offering and Sales & Marketing Transversal Mission at BNP Paribas Wealth Management (unavailable link).
 That means more regular and more in-depth analysis of each investment client profile (financial knowledge, risk appetite and investment objectives).
 Product managers will have to define the target client for each product they develop.